-We cannot formally conclude the audit and issue an audit certificate for Shropshire and Wrekin Fire and Rescue Authority for the year ended 31 March 2024 in accordance with the requirements of the Local Audit and Accountability Act 2014 and the Code of Audit Practice until we have completed the work necessary in relation to consolidation returns, including Whole of Government Accounts (WGA), and the National Audit Office has concluded their work in respect of WGA for the year ended 31 March 2024.
-We are satisfied that this work does not have a material effect on the financial statements for the year ended 31 March 2024.
+We cannot formally conclude the audit and issue an audit certificate for Shropshire and Wrekin Fire and Rescue Authority for the year ended 31 March 2025 in accordance with the requirements of the Local Audit and Accountability Act 2014 and the Code of Audit Practice until we have received confirmation from the National Audit Office the audit of the Whole of Government Accounts is complete for the year ended 31 March 2025.
+We are satisfied that this work does not have a material effect on the financial statements for the year ended 31 March 2025.